Borgia Gallery

-Promoting the arts at Elms College for more than twenty-five years, the Borgia Gallery seeks to expand and challenge our understanding of art and the world around us through a diverse and inclusive program of artworks and artists.
+Promoting the arts at Elms College for over twenty-five years, the Borgia Gallery seeks to expand and challenge our understanding of art and the world around us through a diverse and inclusive program of artworks and artists.
 Presenting a variety of shows each academic year, we are delighted to host national and regional artists, and student art showcases.

 The gallery is supported through the generous funding of the Humanities and Fine Arts Division at Elms College.